 Since releasing his debut album "The Professional" in 2017, Luke Seymoup has been busy.
 He released the solo ukelele EP "Uke Seymoup" back in May 2018; which was followed soon after by the record that gave rise to Ska's fourth wave: "Burnett Street"; a five-track Ska Opera, ten years in the making.
 Luke's style on the ukulele blends Emo-influenced chord progressions with song writing influences from Springsteen and Paul Kelly.
 With uke in hand, he is ready to pull heartstrings and make you shed a tear.

 The record is also on Spotify and Apple Music

-Are you ready to embrace the awkward stranger within you?
+They invite you to discover the awkward stranger within you.

 Balla Balla Ukes